AlonzoNalpon/Goop/GoopEngine/README.md

 [ Solution ]
-On startup, either select debug or release mode
+.NET Framework 4.8 MUST BE INSTALLED to run the project (for scripting) On startup, either select debug or release mode
 For target, set to x64 instead of "Any CPU"